TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 This code works for the first round, if you want to know what it is about check the file in the folder that's named "First round.ino", since the detailed comments will tell you what it is about.

+## Code for first round 2 (Open challenge round)

+This code works for the first round, if you want to know what it is about check the file in the folder that's named "First round.ino", since the detailed comments will tell you what it is about.

 ## Code for second round (Obstacle challenge round)

 This code works for the second round, if you want to know what it is about check the file in the folder that's named "Second round.ino", since the detailed comments will tell you what it is about.